pcmarts/Collab-Room-Telegram-App/docs/README.md

 Welcome to the documentation for The Collab Room - a Web3 professional networking platform that transforms digital collaboration through intelligent, blockchain-powered matching technologies.

+## Project Organization

+The project has been organized into a structured directory layout for better maintainability:

+- `/assets` - Images, logos, media files, and logs
+- `/client` - Frontend React application code
+- `/docs` - Project documentation and technical guides
+- `/examples` - Code samples and examples
+- `/public` - Static assets for the web application
+- `/scripts` - Utility scripts, migrations, and tests
+  - `/scripts/migrations` - Database migration scripts
+  - `/scripts/tests` - Test scripts and testing utilities
+  - `/scripts/utils` - Utility scripts and tools
+- `/server` - Backend Express application code
+- `/shared` - Shared code between client and server

+Configuration files like package.json, tsconfig.json, and .env remain in the root directory.

 ## Documentation Structure

 This documentation is organized into the following sections: